-Seasoned Car Accident Lawyers at Rubin, Glickman, Steinberg & Gifford, P.C.
-Represent Accident Victims in Newtown and Surrounding Communities
+Newtown Car Accident Lawyers at Rubin, Glickman, Steinberg & Gifford, P.C.
+Represent Accident Victims

-Despite the name, car accidents are actually rarely true accidents—in most cases, one driver’s negligent or reckless actions can be identified as the cause of the accident, which could have been prevented if that driver had exercised the care necessary to protect the safety of everyone on the roadways.
-If you were injured in a Newtown car accident, you may quickly become frustrated when another party’s negligent driving has caused you to suffer mounting medical expenses, unpaid absences from work and the pain and suffering of physical recovery.
+Despite the name, car accidents are rarely true accidents.
+In most cases, one driver’s negligent or reckless actions can be identified as the cause of the accident, which could have been prevented if that driver had exercised the care necessary to protect the safety of everyone on the roadways.
+If you were injured in a Newtown car accident, you may quickly become frustrated when another party’s negligent driving has caused you to suffer mounting medical expenses, unpaid absences from work, and the pain and suffering of physical recovery.

-Unfortunately, insurance companies often do not provide comprehensive settlement offers and a negligent driver may argue that he or she was not responsible for the accident, adding further complications to your recovery.
-If this is the case, you need the expertise of a car accident lawyer who you can trust to make sure you recover full and fair compensation from the parties who caused the accident.
-At Rubin, Glickman, Steinberg & Gifford, P.C., we are serious about holding negligent drivers responsible for their actions and will work tirelessly to make sure you obtain the financial compensation that you deserve.
+Unfortunately, insurance companies often do not provide comprehensive settlement offers, and a negligent driver may argue that they were not responsible for the accident, adding further complications to your recovery.
+If this is the case, you need the expertise of a car accident lawyer in Newtown who you can trust to make sure you recover full and fair compensation from the parties who caused the accident.
+At Rubin, Glickman, Steinberg & Gifford, we are serious about holding negligent drivers responsible for their actions and will work tirelessly to make sure you obtain the financial compensation that you deserve.

-We Handle All Types of Newtown Car Accident Cases
+We Handle All Types of Car Accident Cases in Newtown, PA

-At Rubin, Glickman, Steinberg & Gifford, P.C., we handle all types of car accident cases—no case is too small, and no case is too complex for our experienced team of personal injury lawyers.
+At Rubin, Glickman, Steinberg & Gifford, we handle all types of car accident cases.
+No case is too small, and no case is too complex for our experienced team of auto accident attorneys in Newtown.
 Whether you are having problems with the insurance claims process or wish to pursue a more extensive claim for compensation against the at-fault driver in your case, we are here to help.
 Every car accident case is different, and we have successfully represented clients who have been injured in:

 - Rear-end collisions,